-After leaving the hut and crossing Drain Creek just metres downstream from the hut, the route continues for another 2 km, crosses the Lawrence Stream swing bridge, then passes over a large grassy clearing known as Gilmor Clearing.
+After leaving the hut, the route continues for another 1 km, crosses the Lawrence Stream swing bridge, then passes over a large grassy clearing known as Gilmor Clearing.
 The route then heads away from the river, following an old access road for approximately 3 km before heading back toward the Little Wanganui River.
 It is a further 4 km to the end of the route at the Wangapeka Road car park.

 The section of route between the Little Wanganui Saddle and Wangapeka road-end is often the most affected by adverse weather.
 Due to damaging cyclones in 2014, 2015 and 2018 expect windfallen trees and slips which can be difficult to negotiate, users should be fit and experienced to deal with these conditions, and take care when crossing damaged areas.
 Note: These slips also affect the Leslie/Karamea Track as it shares two entry/exit points with the Wangapeka.

 Caution required on Dart River Ford on the Wangapeka River

 If you’re planning to cross the Dart Ford by vehicle, identify suitable conditions first.

 Due to ongoing gravel migration filling the ford, the river is flowing over the ford even at low water levels.
 The ford may be impassable after heavy rain.

 Check river flow for Wangapeka at Walter Peak on the Tasman District Council website before you set off.